Polygamy vs Polyamory: What’s the Difference?

 Read time: 10 mins

-They may sound similar, and while both polygamy and polyamory involve having more than one partner, that’s where the similarities for these types of romantic relationships end.
+While the terms may sound similar, and polygamy and polyamory involve having more than one partner, that’s where the similarities for these types of romantic relationships end.

 Polyamory is the act of having intimate, romantic, or sexual relationships with more than one person at the same time — also known as consensual non-monogamy (CNM) or ethical non-monogamy (ENM).
 Polygamy, on the other hand, means having more than one spouse, which is against the law in most countries.